|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 The trial reveals the astonishing truth: the Crown's case is actually rooted only in the colour of the defendants' skin.
 But the scariest thing on-screen is that this bigotry is horribly recognisable in present-day British nationalism, which returned to the mainstream following the Brexit referendum.
 Not to mention the judge's now notorious "both sides" argument.
 And these events echo the Stonewall riots against police brutality in New York at the same time.
 This is a riveting, expertly crafted film about a landmark event we can't afford to forget.

 Nb.
 This film is part of McQueen's five-film series Small Axe, exploring Britain's black culture.
-It's named after the Bob Marley song about how people working together can take down a big tree.
+It's named after the Bob Marley song, based on an African proverb about how people working together can take down a big tree.

 R E A D E R R E V I E W SStill waiting for your comments ... don't be shy.